EASME

 Grant in 2018

-Sonetel is a provider of Software-As-A-Service solutions focused on business communication for small enterprises around the globe.
-The company offers local international phone numbers paired with global call forwarding services, catering specifically to the needs of global entrepreneurs.
-With a commitment to promoting globalization and entrepreneurship as catalysts for positive change, Sonetel has contributed to significant reductions in extreme poverty over the past two decades.
-Its Research & Development team operates from India, where they develop and manage the Sonetel Phone System, which is hosted in secure data centers located in California and Amsterdam.
-Additionally, Sonetel maintains a customer support team in India to assist its clients.
+Sonetel is a software-as-a-service company that specializes in providing business communication solutions for small businesses around the world.
+The firm offers local international phone numbers with global call forwarding, catering specifically to the needs of global entrepreneurs.
+Its Research & Development team operates from India, where they develop and manage the Sonetel Phone System, while customer support is also based in India.
+The company's infrastructure includes high-security data centers located in California and Amsterdam, ensuring reliable service and support for its clients.
+Sonetel operates under the belief that globalization and entrepreneurship are vital for addressing global challenges, such as extreme poverty.

 Eurekite